Discover Jesus \ Events \Jesus Counsels Flavius about Greek Culture

 Jesus further explained that God would be revealed through the Son in the new age, making it clear that art and beauty could be enjoyed without confusing them with idols of gold or statues of stone.
 Enjoying such man-made examples of beautiful art need never interfere with the intelligent worship of God.

-Moved by Jesus' teachings, Flavius went to Bethany the next day to be baptized by John’s disciples.
+Moved by Jesus' teachings, Flavius went to the ford of the river Jordan near Bethany the next day to be baptized by John’s disciples.
 Upon returning to Jerusalem, he hosted a feast for Jesus, inviting sixty friends, many of whom also embraced Jesus' message.

 Suggested Reading from this Essay